 The College has a £9,000,000 Term Loan with Lloyds Bank plc which has a maturity date of September 2027, with annual capital payments of increasing amounts starting in September 2014.
-At 31 July 2022, £5,400,000 was available and drawn.
-The College also has a £6m Revolving Credit Facility of which £nil was available at 31 July 2022 with termination date of 30 September 2022.
-These loans are secured against the Trident Campus, the Evesham Campus, the Pershore Campus, the Moreton Morrell Triangle of land and the Leamington Spa Campus.
+At 31 July 2023, £4,700,000 was available and drawn.
+This loan is secured against the Trident Campus, the Evesham Campus, the Pershore Campus, the Moreton Morrell Triangle of land and the Leamington Spa Campus.
+All debt is currently treated as current, pending a new agreement of terms with Lloyds Bank.